-Jurisdiction of Supreme Court over advocates and solicitors and legal officers.
+Jurisdiction of Supreme Court over advocates and solicitors and legal officers

-- 45. (1) Any person duly admitted as an officer of the Supreme Court. - (2) The provisions of any written law which impose on officers of the Supreme Court any restrictions as to practise as advocates or solicitors shall not apply to any advocate and solicitor by virtue only of sub-paragraph (1).
+- 45. (1) Any person duly admitted as an advocate and solicitor and any legal officer of the Supreme Court. - (2) The provisions of any written law which impose on officers of the Supreme Court any restrictions as to practise as advocates or solicitors do not apply to any advocate and solicitor by virtue only of sub-paragraph (1).

-Disciplinary proceedings against legal officers and non-practising advocates and solicitors.
+Disciplinary proceedings against legal officers and non-practising advocates and solicitors